dscruggs/go-hello-world/README.md

 This is a basic repo to help with setting up and running a new Go project.
 Includes package/dependency management, importing an external package, and building and running a simple command-line application.

-I have a few short notes and resources on go in my [devnotes](https://github.com/dscruggs/devnotes) repo [here](https://github.com/dscruggs/devnotes/blob/main/quickref/go.md)      .
+I have a few short notes and resources on go in my [devnotes](https://github.com/dscruggs/devnotes) repo [here](https://github.com/dscruggs/devnotes/blob/main/quickref/go.md).

+`go mod init <module_name>` to set up a new go module

 ## Project Structure